Abdulraqib20/WeRateDogs-Twitter-Analysis-/README.md

 In this project, I'll wrangle `WeRateDogs` Twitter data to create interesting and trustworthy analyses and visualizations.
 The Twitter archive is great, but it only contains very basic tweet information.
 I will then make `additional gathering`, then `assessing` and `cleaning` which is required for **"Wow!"**-worthy analyses and visualizations. </br></br>
 The [wrangle_report](https://github.com/Abdulraqib20/Wrangle-and-Analyze-Data/blob/main/wrangle_report.pdf) contains the documentation for data wrangling steps: gather, assess, and clean.
 The [wrangle_act](https://github.com/Abdulraqib20/Wrangle-and-Analyze-Data/blob/main/wrangle_act.ipynb) file contains the code for gathering, assessing, cleaning, analyzing, and visualizing data
-The [tweet.json](https://github.com/Abdulraqib20/Wrangle-and-Analyze-Data/blob/main/tweet.json.txt) is the file constructed via the Twitter API
+The [tweet.json](https://github.com/Abdulraqib20/Wrangle-and-Analyze-Data/blob/main/tweet.json.txt) is the file constructed via the Twitter API.
 The project document which communicates all the insights and displays the visualizations I produced from the data I wrangled is the [act_report](https://github.com/Abdulraqib20/Wrangle-and-Analyze-Data/blob/main/act_report.pdf) file.